At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 Well, yes and no. Before we confuse you, rest assured that we're looking to offer clarity rather than add to the confusion; keep reading as we will unpack and simplify some of the complexities around fat, how it affects our bodies, and how to determine how much of it to eat on a ketogenic diet.

-With that being said, keep a keen eye on eating quality fat and protein sources to ensure optimal nutrition for the body and the best result with regards to body recomposition on keto.
+With that being said, keep a keen eye on eating quality fat and protein sources to ensure optimal nutrition, and the best result, when reshaping your body with the keto protocol.

-While the impact of hormonal health and function has a profound effect on fat release or storage, at the end of the day—regardless of the macronutrient source (e.g., fat, protein, or carbs)—calories consumed over the body's energy needs are stored as excess weight.
+While the impact of hormonal health and function has a profound effect on fat release or storage, at the end of the day—regardless of macronutrients—calories consumed greater than the body's energy needs are stored as excess weight.

 The Importance of Fat on the Keto Diet